ufz/ogs/web/content/docs/tools/meshing-submeshes/submeshes/index.md

 Another possibility, avoiding the search during the simulation and thus more robust, is to precompute the subdomains as meshes.
-These precomputed subdomains are now passed to the OGS-6 simulator in the same format as the bulk mesh, the vtu format.
+These precomputed subdomains are now passed to the OGS-6 simulator in the same format as the bulk mesh, the VTU format.
 The subdomains additionally contain information to identify the corresponding bulk mesh entities like nodes, elements and faces of elements.

 ### A simple example